(c) 1999,2018 Peter McCollum

 Bottom view of the RT-4, with compartment covers removed.
 Author's collection, photo by Bill Strangfeld.

-RT-4 notes from a user:
+RT-4 notes from a user (the late Bud S.):

 I remember installing one in 1952.
 Once the networks began changing to radio teletype we started using all commercial gear for anything over 100 watts.
 After we ran out of a lot of the military hand-me-downs such as the Hallicrafters BC-610 (military HT-4) we used a lot of the TMC GPT-750 since it could be used key down at around 500 watts 12 to 14 hours at a time.
 It was a big old thing with three big pull out drawers.
 It was complete with it's own frequency shift exciter.
 Only problem was it required a good remotely tunable antenna, otherwise a high standing VSWR was reflected back to ground through the filament transformer.
 In emergencies I used to put the transformer on styrofoam blocks, lifting it above ground.
 Of course I locked the bottom drawer to prevent some poor soul from getting electrocuted.